Shivamkanse2104/Infosys-milestone/README.md

 guys have a look at the ppt i have made the changes and added only 2 screeshots as we need to keep it minimal

-what we have to do milestone 4??
+what we have to do for milestone 4??